bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 ###Creating the Tasks List
 When our user creates or selects a project in the projects list, we need to display the Folders and Tasks associated with that Project.

-In order to do that, let's create a model class called ProjectSelectedEvent, to allow communication between our screens:
+In order to do that, let's create a model class called **ProjectSelectedEvent**, to allow communication between our screens:

 _ProjectSelectedEvent.java_
 ```